-Above all, I can assure you that our staff are not there to embarrass you or guilt you into doing things that you are not ready to do.
-I believe we have a staff who are authentically interested in the progress of our members and are sensitive and adaptive to the many different types of people we work with.
+Above all, we can assure you that our staff are not there to embarrass you or guilt you into doing things that you are not ready to do.
+We believe we have a staff who are authentically interested in the progress of our members and are sensitive and adaptive to the many different types of people we work with.

 We assess all potential clients prior to introducing them to classes or personal training.
 We have special software for analyzing these assessments to ensure that the design of the various phases of our general training programs are carefully based on the results of the members of that training group.

 It is quite possible, depending on the severity of your injury that you *might* fit into our “Foundation” phase group program with some minor modifications.
 However, whenever possible, the best case scenario is to undertake the “Foundation” phase of your training in a customized series of personal training sessions that cater to your specific needs in terms of creating that solid base of health.

 Though it might sound strange, for simplicity sake we slide those with significant injuries – or anyone doing personal training, for that matter – into the context of our “Reaching” phase.
 It means that you have a specific goal to train toward for which our general program would be inadequate.
 In your case, that specific goal, would be to restore as much strength and stability to your injured shoulder as possible with, perhaps, a secondary goal of general health, body composition improvement or perhaps improving lower body athleticism.